SimScaleGmbH/SimScale-Grasshopper-Plugin/README.md

 1. Download the API key file example `.simscale_api_keys.yaml` from [here](./examples/.simscale_api_keys.yaml)
 	Note: Its really important to ensure the name is `.simscale_api_keys.yaml`
 1. Copy the key file to the user's home directory, open it in a text editor, and paste your API key where indicated
-4. Restart Rhino and Grasshopper.
+4. Restart Rhino and Grasshopper...

 # Examples
 1. basic.gh - A very basic visulisation of wind speed, given a reference speed and direction